trychlos/pwix-validity/README.md

 - `validity-start`, a valid `Date`, or null
 - `validity-end`, a valid `Date`, or null.

+If the calling code makes use of `pwix:forms`, it can also uses `.js-start input` and `.js-end input` selectors to handle these respective fields checks.

 ## Configuration

 The package's behavior can be configured through a call to the `Validity.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.